KarishmaSinghChauhan/AssistMe/README.md

     <img src="AssistMe/Screenshots/Attendance2.jpg" height = "400" width="200">
   </p>

   * Users can input the number of days for which they were present and absent in each subject and the minimum attendance required in order to manage and monitor the       attendance of any subject.
-They can also edit any of this data at any time and save them permanently.
+They can also edit any of this data and even the subject name at any time and save them permanently.
   <p align="center">
     <img src="AssistMe/Screenshots/Attendance3.jpg" height = "400" width="200">
     <img src="AssistMe/Screenshots/Attendance4.jpg" height = "400" width="200">